NielVermaas/Leasingdash/README.md

 - Portfolio supply KPIs (vacancy, incoming units, conversion rates) recalculated automatically for each version.
 - Tenant performance trends (rent collection, default rates, payment punctuality) tailored to each scenario.
 - Summary insights that explain the drivers and focus areas for the active view.
+- Scenario-specific ownership filters so you can track Developer, Development, and Funding Bank context alongside the original leasing filters.